nextflow-io/nf-co2footprint/docs/usage/parameters.md

     - `'compute cluster'`: sets `pue` to 1.67
     - `'cloud'`: sets `pue` to 1.56
       <sup>Source: [Uptime Institute 2024 Global Data Center Survey](https://datacenter.uptimeinstitute.com/rs/711-RIA-145/images/2024.GlobalDataCenterSurvey.Report.pdf)</sup>
+-
+- **`fallbackToDefault`**
+  When a parameter can not be matched, the plugin does normally fallback to a default value.
+When this option is set to `false`, an error is raised and the program terminated instead.
+  This behaviour affects the chip (CPU/GPU) matching and the carbon intensity (CI) location matching.
+  **Default**: `true`